msv-lab/f1x/README.md

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
 It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be efficient, predictable and easy-to-use.

-**Status:** f1x is under active development and maintenance.
-It provides good support for C language (tested on real-world projects such as PHP, Python, etc.) and initial C++ support (tested on small programs). f1x currently works on Linux-based systems (tested on Ubuntu 14.04 and Ubuntu 16.04).

-The main goals that motivated the design of f1x are

-- **Efficiency:** f1x generates patches for large programs (PHP, Wireshark, ...) around 10 times faster compared with previous tools without sacrificing effectiveness.
-- **Predictability:** f1x is exhaustive and deterministic.
-It guarantees to find the best patch (the global maximum) in its search space according to a given prioritization.
-- **Usability:** f1x requires essentially no configuration.
-It has a hackable implementation (around 5000 LOC) and minimum dependencies.

-More information can be found in our publication:

-TBA

 ## Documentation ##

 In order to install f1x you can either [build it from source](doc/BuildFromSource.md) (recommended) or try an older version [available on VirtualBox VM](doc/VirtualBox.md).